The 33 Best Austin Restaurants (2024 Edition)

 WEBSITE | 1600 S 1st St Suite 100, Austin, TX 78704

-15. Ramen Tatsu-ya
+14. Ramen Tatsu-ya

-Best for a ramen weekday lunch
+Best for: a rainy day lunch

 The Austin ramen scene has gotten a bit noisy, but Ramen Tatsu-ya is still the champion.
 It’s a true ramen experience, with long bars for solo diners to quickly stop in, order a bowl of noodles, and noisily slurp them back before paying the tab and heading back out the door 15 minutes later.